sfc-gh-dwilczak/tutorials/docs/snowflake/account/key_pair/key_pair.md

     ```

 ### Code
 Here is the code we'll use.
-Please fill in the four needed areas.
+Please fill in the two needed areas.

 ??? warning "Using the correct account locator."